Core Impact Pricing

 So what's the price of Core Impact?

-The Core Impact pricing starts at not much over US$ 12,000 for a 1 year subscription of the 8 IP license, and goes up from there.
-The 8 IP license may be too restrictive for your needs so you may need to consider one of the larger ones.
+The Core Impact pricing starts at around US$ 10,000 for a 1 year subscription of the 8 IP license, and goes up from there.
+The 8 IP license may be too restrictive for your needs, so you may need to consider one of the larger ones.
 The options are 8 IP, 64 IP, 128 IP, 256 IP, 512 IP and unlimited IP.

 As a re-seller we have pricing available in USD, EUR and GBP.

 Get an accurate price based on your specific needs